AztecProtocol/aztec-packages/docs/docs/dev_docs/sandbox/main.md

 title: Aztec Sandbox
 ---

+import Image from "@theme/IdealImage";
+import GithubCode from '../../../src/components/GithubCode';

 ## Introduction

 The Aztec Sandbox aims to provide a complete layer 2 system against which DApp developers can build and deploy contracts in a fast, safe and free environment.

-Here we will walkthrough the complete process of retrieving the sandbox, installing the client libraries and using it to deploy and use a fully private token contract on the Aztec network.
+Here we will walkthrough the process of retrieving the Sandbox, installing the client libraries and using it to deploy and use a fully private token contract on the Aztec network.

 ## What do you need?